Personal Loans vs Payday Loans: Choosing The Right Option For You

-They may look like they offer the same thing, but don’t be fooled - payday loans and personal loans are quite different.
-Both are viable options if you’re in a tight spot with money, but it’s best to know all of your options before you decide.
+They may look like they offer the same thing, but don't be fooled - payday loans and personal loans are quite different.
+Both are viable options if you need to fund a purchase, but it's best to know all of your options before you decide.

 All in all, there are three main differences between payday loans and personal loans: the amount you can borrow, the interest rate and the timeframe for repayment.
 Payday loans offer smaller loan amounts, far higher interest rates and much shorter repayment periods than personal loans

 Read on to learn more about personal loans and payday loans in Australia, so you can compare and see which option is best for you.

 Key Things To Think About Before You Take Out A Loan

 Before you begin on your financial journey it's important to question the reasoning behind your need for a loan.
 Check out the below options before you decide: